 Literary & Visual Arts

-Babson may be a business school, but it’s also a campus where you will find the renowned Weissman Foundry, a robust visual and performing arts programming sponsored by BabsonARTS and housed in the beautiful Sorenson Center for the Arts, a Writing Center, a ceramics studio, and a curriculum that values the liberal arts and sciences as a partner to your business studies.
+Babson may be a business school, but it’s also a campus where you will find the renowned makerspace, the Weissman Foundry; a robust visual and performing arts programming sponsored by BabsonARTS and housed in the beautiful Sorenson Center for the Arts; a Writing Center; a ceramics studio; and a curriculum that values the liberal arts and sciences as a partner to your business studies.

 The literary and visual arts studies concentration features active engagement with a range of literary, visual, musical, and creative arts courses.
 These courses challenge you to think, perform, and write with increased depth, independence, and creativity, similar to coursework found in a visual arts major, or a bachelor of visual arts.
 You will experience how the arts express and shape individuals as well as cultural experiences and identities.